 Dairy UK is working closely with the Environment Agency, DECC, WRAP and other stakeholders to ensure the dairy industry meets and surpasses environmental targets.

-The Sustainability and Environment Committee is managed by Chloe McGregor, Environment Manager.
+The Sustainability and Environment Committee is managed by Henry Clifford, Environment Manager.